Youssef93/Basic-Chat-App/README.md

     5- This is a very basic chat/login app.
 It won't be effective against very large data.

 # Instructions:
-    1- Clone this repo to you computer locally.
+    1- Clone this repo to your computer locally.
     2- Open Terminal and type
 ```sh
 npm install